tanthanh85/network-automation-course/modules/03_netmiko/theory3.md

                 print(res)
         print("All devices processed.")
     ```
-    *Note: For very large-scale automation (hundreds to thousands of devices), `asyncio` (from Module 2) combined with async-compatible network libraries (like `asyncssh` or `httpx` for APIs) often offers even better performance and scalability than `ThreadPoolExecutor` due to its lower overhead.*
+    *Note: For very large-scale automation (hundreds to thousands of devices), `asyncio` (from Module 2) combined with async-compatible network libraries (like `asyncssh` or `httpaio` for APIs) often offers even better performance and scalability than `ThreadPoolExecutor` due to its lower overhead.*

 ---